 One thing in common with all consumers is their desire for a quick, easy, and informed path to purchase.

-A great ecommerce web design executes on that idea by getting shoppers through the process effectively.
+A great ecommerce user experience design gets shoppers through the process effectively.

-Focus on the following ecommerce user experience best practices, to help ensure a successful online shopping experience.
+Focus on these fundamental areas, to help ensure a successful online shopping experience.

-A responsive web design allows customers to have a consistent experience across any device they choose to use while shopping–whether desktop, tablet or mobile.
+A responsive web design allows customers to have a consistent ecommerce website experience across any device they choose to use while shopping–whether desktop, tablet or mobile.

-Consumers likely will not stop buying things with their computer or laptop, but studies are showing that just over 50% of online ecommerce traffic comes from a mobile smartphone.
+Consumers likely will not stop buying things with their computer or laptop.
+However, studies are showing that 54% of online ecommerce traffic comes from a mobile smartphone.

-While 21% of this traffic actually brings in revenue, rapid advancements in technology will only support growth for mobile ecommerce conversions (think: larger screen sizes and fingerprint scanning for one-tap login or checkout).
+While 30% of this traffic actually brings in revenue, rapid advancements in technology will only support growth for mobile ecommerce conversions.

 If your ecommerce site still does not have a mobile-friendly experience, you need to think about adding one as soon as possible.

-Not only will it create a seamless experience across devices, but it helps with search engine optimization efforts (Google definitively announced that mobile-friendly web sites will rank better in mobile search).Over 50% of online ecommerce traffic comes from a mobile smartphone.Click To Tweet
+Not only will it create a seamless experience across devices, but it helps with search engine optimization efforts.
+In fact, Google definitively announced that mobile-friendly web sites will rank better in mobile search).Over 54% of online ecommerce traffic comes from a mobile smartphone.Click To Tweet

 The Nixon site does a great job combining brand and culture, using ecommerce user experience best practices.
 The responsive web design experience carries through from large screens to small.